DangPham112000/blog/engineerblog/content/docs/research/scale.md

 ### Backend

 Backend development uses caching to reduce the load on the application server.
 What you store in the backend cache depends on your application itself.
-Cached content includes static pages, database query results, API responses, session data, images, and videos.
+Cached content includes static pages, database query results, API responses, session data, images, and videos

 ### CDN - Content Delivery Network

 Implementing CDN caching requires integrating your website with a CDN provider.
-This involves configuring your DNS settings to point to the CDN’s servers and setting up caching rules to determine which files should be cached and for how long.
+This involves configuring your DNS settings to point to the CDN’s servers and setting up caching rules to determine which files should be cached and for how long

-#### Ramble on about the limit of the speed of light
+{{<details title="**Ramble on about the limit of the speed of light**" open=false >}}

-Quantum entanglement promises to enable instant communication or data transmission in the future, regardless of distance.
+Quantum entanglement promises to enable instant communication or data transmission in the future, regardless of distance

-However, as of now, we use fiber optic cables, and the latency is significantly higher when transfering data from a distant location compared to a nearby one.
+However, as of now, we use fiber optic cables, and the latency is significantly higher when transfering data from a distant location compared to a nearby one

 A question is: **Aren't data packets traveling at the speed of light?** If they did, would the difference in latency between close and far locations be significant?

 For example:

-- The distance from Ho Chi Minh City to New York is 14,275 km, or 14,275,000 meters.
+- The distance from Ho Chi Minh City to New York is 14,275 km, or 14,275,000 meters
-- The speed of light is approximately 300,000,000 m/s, or 300,000 meters per millisecond (m/ms).
+- The speed of light is approximately 300,000,000 m/s, or 300,000 meters per millisecond (m/ms)
-- The time for a data packet to travel one way would be around 47.583 ms, so a round trip (sending and receiving) would take about 95 ms.
+- The time for a data packet to travel one way would be around 47.583 ms, so a round trip (sending and receiving) would take about 95 ms

 But this is in an ideal scenario where:

-- The server takes 0 ms to process the request and sends the response instantly.
+- The server takes 0 ms to process the request and sends the response instantly
-- The signal is traveling in a vacuum at the speed of light (300,000 m/ms).
+- The signal is traveling in a vacuum at the speed of light (300,000 m/ms)

 In reality:

-- The speed of data transmission through fiber optic cables is lower—around 200,000 kilometers per second, or 200,000 m/ms.
+- The speed of data transmission through fiber optic cables is lower—around 200,000 kilometers per second, or 200,000 m/ms
-- Even with a direct fiber optic connection between Ho Chi Minh City and a server in New York, the round trip would take at least 142.75 ms.
+- Even with a direct fiber optic connection between Ho Chi Minh City and a server in New York, the round trip would take at least 142.75 ms

 So even with a direct connection to a New York server, I'd still be playing League of Legends with a ping of over 140 ms!

+{{</details>}}

 ## Data center